How was FairCoin started?

 Who owns FairCoins today?

-With the combined Proof-of-Work and Proof-of-Stake mechanism some additional 50.000 FairCoins per month have been given to minters until 17th of July 2017 as a reward for being online with their wallets.
-With the introduction of the FairCoin Proof-of-Cooperation mechanism on July 18th, 2017, no more mining is possible
+With the combined Proof-of-Work and Proof-of-Stake mechanism some additional 50.000 FairCoins per month have been given to various minters until 17th of July 2017 as a reward for being online with their wallets.
+With the introduction of the FairCoin Proof-of-Cooperation mechanism on July 18th, 2017, no more mining is possible.

 As of December 2016, about 53 million FairCoins were spread roughly as follows:

-- 9 million are owned by people outside the Fair.Coop ecosystem, whereas no one has more than 600.000
+- 9 million are owned by people outside the FairCoop ecosystem, where no one has more than 600.000

 - 32,5 million are owned by people who are active in the FairCoop ecosystem

 - 11.5 million are in the hands of FairCoop funds, whereas 10 million have been donated by Enric Duran

 As the blockchain is a public ledger, everybody can see the amount at each address (=accounts) at the block explorer.
 It shows all transactions and the flow of FairCoins.
 All addresses for funds are listed in this table.
 We are planning to extend the block explorer for FairCoin, to allow tagging of addresses and transactions, so any fund could be tracked live at a glance.

 Who takes care of FairCoins?

 FairCoin is - like most other blockchain technologies - an independent mathematical model which can not be stopped.
 It is a "common distributed database" and is available to every wallet for adding transactions.
 Algorithms control, how transactions are confirmed.

-In the case of FairCoin, the algorithm has been changed on July 18th, 2017 from Proof-of-Stake to Proof-of-Cooperation.
-It requires wallet holders simply to upgrade their software.
+In the case of FairCoin, the algorithm was changed on July 18th, 2017 from Proof-of-Stake to Proof-of-Cooperation.
+It required wallet holders simply to upgrade their software.
 All coins have been transferred.

-Instead of thousands of computers competing to solve difficult validation puzzles and making the rich richer, cooperatively validated nodes (CVNs) do that job with cooperation in FairCoin.
-The big difference in FairCoin compared to other crypto currencies is that we introduce a certain level of trust and democratic values even on the technical level.
+Instead of thousands of computers competing to solve difficult validation puzzles (and thereby making the rich richer), cooperatively validated nodes (CVNs) do that job with cooperation in FairCoin.
+The big difference in FairCoin compared to other crypto currencies is that we have introduced a certain level of trust and democratic values even at the technical level.
 FairCoin is not trust-less in terms of block creation, but trust-less in terms of transactions.